 Step 4: Manage Existing Files #

-- To delete a file: click the red trash icon next to it.
+- To delete a file: in the Actions column, click the trash icon.

 - To replace a document: delete the current version and upload the new one.

-- To audit document freshness: check the Updated column to see when the file was last added or modified.
+- To audit document freshness: check the Added column to see when the file was added.

-Step 5: Enable Automatic Updates (Enterprise Only) #
+Step 5: Enable Automatic Updates (Business Plan and Up) #

 This feature allows the bot to continuously update its knowledge from changing data sources like: